durgeshtrivedi/imagecluster/README.md

  You need to add the libdlib.a  and Accelerate.framwork in link binary

- YOu again no need to do any thing over here
+ You again no need to do any thing over here

  ### OpenCv Other linker flags ##